The ultimate guide to the Zaanse Schans: visiting the windmills of Holland

 Old-scale-and-stock-in-first-Dutch-Albert-Heijn-supermarket-in-Zaanse-Schans-Netherlands

-Tell a Dutchie that you know all about the first Albert Heijn ever, they’re sure to be left impressed!
+Tell a Dutchie that you know all about the first Albert Heijn ever; they’re sure to be left impressed!
 Image: Depositphotos

 Albert Heijn took over the shop from his parents in 1887, when he was just 21 years old.
 It was nothing like it is today.

-Jisper House
+The Jisper House

-Here you can explore the cute little cottage and even dress up in traditional local costumes and have your photo taken — selfies at the ready!
+Here, you can explore the cute little cottage and even dress up in traditional local costumes and have your photo taken — selfies at the ready!

-Bakery Museum de Gecroonde Duyvekater
+The Bakery Museum de Gecroonde Duyvekater

 Traditional-Dutch-clogs-on-house-in-Zaanse-Schans-Netherlands

-Learn all about traditional Dutch culture on a day trip to the Zaanse Schans near Amsterdam.
+You’ll learn all about traditional Dutch culture on a day trip to the Zaanse Schans near Amsterdam.
 Image: Depositphotos

 You can taste Duivekater, a famous sweet bread from Zaanse and other originals, as well as more modern baked goods.